System Design Space

 • Cloud Native overview - Provides the platform foundation where Kubernetes and DevOps practices become part of the delivery platform.

-• API as a contract - Explains API-as-product and cross-team contract design instead of constant manual synchronization.
+• API as a contract - Shows how to turn the idea of an API contract into a working discipline: API-as-product and cross-team contract design instead of constant manual synchronization.

 • AI/ML Engineering overview - Extends the interview's AI guardrails topic with practical engineering boundaries for reliable AI usage.